dominicgaliano/galiano-personal-site/README.md

 ## November 9, 2022

 Today I continued working through the [React tutorial documentation](https://reactjs.org/tutorial/tutorial.html).
 I learned about basic React components, components props, and how a component tells react what to display via the render method using JSX notation.
-Next, I learned how to have a react component response to a click by including <code>onClick = {() => /_ some code _/}</code> I also learned about how to set a components state by adding a constructor to the class with the form:
+Next, I learned how to have a react component respond to a click by including <code>onClick = {() => /_ some code _/}</code> I also learned about how to set a component's state by adding a constructor to the class with the form:

 ```
 constructor(props) {